Eschatologue/CM_wiki/docs/spells/description/core/level-6.md

 For the duration, your eyes become an inky void.
 One creature of your choice within 60 feet of you that you can see must succeed on a Wisdom saving throw or be affected by one of the following effects of your choice for the duration.

-On each of your turns until the spell ends, you can take a **:rsc-a: Magic**{ .rsc } action to target another creature but can't target a creature again if it has succeeded on a save against this casting of the spell.
+On each of your turns until the spell ends, you can take a **:rsc-a: Magic**{.rsc} action to target another creature but can't target a creature again if it has succeeded on a save against this casting of the spell.

 ***Asleep.*** The target has the Unconscious condition.
 It wakes up if it takes any damage or if another creature takes an action to shake it awake.